zsombi02/gamma/plugins/iml/README.md

 # Integration to Imandra

 This folder contains plugins for the mapping of high-level Gamma (composite) models into IML through a symbolic transition systems formalism (xSTS).
-The plugins provide support for the integration of Gamma and Imandra, that is, the mapping of Gamma models into IML, mapping reachability/invariant properties to Imandra verify/instance calls, and using Imandra instances hosted in the cloud to carry out verification via Imandra's Python API.
+The plugins provide support for the integration of Gamma and Imandra, that is, the mapping of Gamma models into IML, mapping LTL properties to Imandra verify (or instance) calls, and using Imandra instances hosted in the cloud to carry out verification via Imandra's Python API.

 ## Setup